FCS-analysis/PyCorrFit/docs/sec_contribute.rst

 After each commit to the PyCorrFit repository, a binary installer is created by `Appveyor <https://ci.appveyor.com/project/paulmueller/PyCorrFit>`_.
 Click on a build and navigate to ``ARTIFACTS`` (upper right corner right under the running time of the build).
-From there you can download the Windows installer of the commit.
+From there you can download the Windows installer for the commit.